Mayor's Small Grants Programme

 Our vision is to support and invest in a thriving and diverse voluntary and community sector to help it improve the lives of residents.

-To support this vision, the council launched the Mayor’s Small Grants Programme on Monday 11 December 2023.
+To support this vision, the council launched the Mayor’s Small Grants Programme (MSGP) on Monday 11 December 2023.

-The programme will provide £800,000 of annual grant funding between November 2023 and March 2027.
+The programme will provide £800,000 of annual grant funding between November 2023 and March 2027 for small organisations with a maximum annual income of £150,000.

-The Small Grants programme is for small organisations with a maximum annual income of £150,000.
 This is to ensure a wide range of organisations can access council funding and ensure all sections of the community benefit.

-See awarded projects from previous round.
+See awarded projects from the previous round.

 What projects will we fund?